hsinyu-chen/unity3d-msdi/README.md

 # unity3d-msdi
 Microsoft.Extensions.DependencyInjection intergration for unity 3d

-this just a proof-of-concept repo so use use at your own risk
+this just a proof-of-concept repo so use at your own risk

 all the refection stuff do at `[RuntimeInitializeOnLoadMethod(RuntimeInitializeLoadType.SubsystemRegistration)]` and compiled to function to minimize performance overhead